Vuex Axios: How to Send Vuex Axios GET Request in Vue

 In a real web application, we have data coming from an API.

-So let’s create a static JSON file, and then we serve that file as an API via json-server package.
+Create a static JSON file, and then we serve that file as an API via the json-server package.
 So let us install that library first.

 yarn global add json-server